-With ArcGIS Pro, you can save a service definition for a geocode service to be published to your stand-alone ArcGIS Server at a later time.
+With ArcGIS Pro, you can save a service definition for a geocode service to be published to a stand-alone ArcGIS Server site at a later time.
 A service definition file (.sd) contains information about the geocode service's properties and capabilities.
 See Introduction to saving service definitions to learn more about how service definitions can be used in your organization's sharing workflows.

 Save a connected service definition for a geocode service